monimoydebp/session10/README.md

 Explanation
 ============
 This Package trains a Deep Neural Network on CIFAR data.
-It's been packaged properly and you may find details as following
+It's been packaged as per details below

 /data_loaders/cifar10_data_loader.py
 -------------------------------------